Daviaraujo-art/sistemas-de-cadastro/README.md

 For best performance on your machine, please perform:

 ```
-Install correctly the drive pc
+Install correctly node app.js to run this file
 ```